 Inclusions Meal plan : Breakfast Meal plan : Dinner Airport Transfer : Arrival Airport Transfer : Departure Government Taxes/VAT/ Service Charges Hotel Cab for sightseeing (Transport include private vehicle (Scorpio / xylo ).)
 Others : Other Inclusions (01 06 DBL ROOM FOR 12 ADULTS WITH BREAKFAST AND DINNER

-Board the morning flight from Delhi.
-Welcome at the airport from where you’ll be transferred to your hotel in private vehicle.
+Welcome at the Leh airport from where you'll be transferred to hotel in your private vehicle.
 Check-in at the hotel.
-Acclimatizing to the altitude is...
+Acclimatizing to the altitude is very important journey before doing ...

 Jammu to Sonamarg (8-9 hrs.
 Journey)